redhat-developer/intellij-kubernetes/README.md

 ### Create and Edit Resources
 You can edit any existing resource that is shown in the resource tree.
 The action can be performed either by `Double Click on Resource` or selecting `Edit` action from the context menu.
-A Yaml editor opens up and allows you to change the resource.
+This opens the resource YAML file in the editor and allows the user to make the necessary changes.
 Pushing the changes made to the file to the cluster automatically updates the edited Kubernetes resource.
 Users can also create a new Kubernetes resource from local YAML/JSON file and push them to the cluster.